talon-one/talon_one.js/docs/ManagementApi.md

 ## getCollectionItems

-> InlineResponse20016 getCollectionItems(collectionId, opts)
+> InlineResponse20017 getCollectionItems(collectionId, opts)

 Get collection items

-Retrieve the items from the given collection.
+Retrieve items from a given collection.
+You can retrieve items from both account-level collections and campaign-level collections using this endpoint.

 ### Example